Meet Our School Governors

 Solar Richmond - Co-opted Governor

 I started at Barlby Primary School as a Teaching Assistant in September 2017 and put myself forward for the co-opted staff governor which has been accepted.
-Although I am new to the school I am not new to school governance, having served 7 years as a parent governor, vice chair and chair at my children's primary school.
+Although I am new to the school I am not new to school governance, having previously served 7 years as a parent governor, vice chair and chair at my children's primary school.

 I have always found governance challenging but rewarding and I am delighted to be working with the school and it's governors to ensure high standards of achievement for all children.